wunderbrick/gubby/README.md

 * Clone with `--recurse-submodules`.

 * Enable the Reflex binary cache to prevent endless compiling.
 If you're on NixOS, see [Reflex binary cache](https://github.com/reflex-frp/reflex-platform/blob/develop/notes/NixOS.md).
 If you're not using NixOS then just let the `try-reflex` script configure the cache for you.
-Regardless of your platform you need to run `try-reflex` to do some additional setup.

-* `cd reflex-platform` and run `./try-reflex`.
+Regardless of your platform you need to run `try-reflex` to do some additional setup: `cd reflex-platform` and run `./try-reflex`.
 Go ahead and exit the shell you're dropped into when this is finished and `cd ../`.

 This project skeleton was based off of this [document](https://github.com/reflex-frp/reflex-platform/blob/develop/docs/project-development.rst) which might be helpful to you.